PASHNT TOURS FAQs

 Can I see pictures from the Pashnit Motorcycle Tours?

-How's 30,000 of them sound?
+How's 50,000 of them sound?
 You bet!
 Your tour guide has shot thousands of pics while on the tours and you can view them on the Pashnit Flickr site.
-Just click through the webpages for this site, all the photos you see on the PashnitTours.com website were shot on the rides.
+Just click through the webpages for this site, all the photos you see on the PashnitTours.com website were shot on our motorcycle tours.

 I can watch video shot on Pashnit Motorcycle Tours?